Krafalski/GA-NYC-Bowie/w06/d01/classwork/readme.md

 1. A type of meat
 2. A type of doneness.
 3. A type of bread
-4. Many types of cheeses
+4. 0 or Many types of cheeses
-5. Many types of toppings
+5. 0 or Many types of toppings

 You only deal with seasonal items, so you should be able to control the types of toppings, cheeses, breads, meats which are available to